 Here is a list of the different models:

-Certain models with a high number of meshes in them can cause significant slowdown.
-Starting with 1.23.25c, there is an option in the Advanced section of the General settings called Disable updates.
+.
 By turning on this option, this slowdown can be mostly prevented.
 However, while this option is enabled, parts of the avatar may disappear when looked at from certain angles.
 Only enable it when necessary.

 In some cases it has been found that enabling this option and disabling it again mostly eliminates the slowdown as well, so give that a try if you encounter this issue.
 This should prevent any issues with disappearing avatar parts.
 However, in this case, enabling and disabling the checkbox has to be done each time after loading the model.

 GPU usage is mainly dictated by frame rate and anti-aliasing.
-These options can be found in the General settings.
+These options can be found in the General settings

-If you find GPU usage is too high, first ensure that you do not have anti-aliasing set to Really nice, because it can cause very heavy CPU load.
+, because it can cause very heavy CPU load.
 Next, make sure that all effects in the effect settings are disabled.
 If it is still too high, make sure to disable the virtual camera and improved anti-aliasing.
 Finally, you can try reducing the regular anti-aliasing setting or reducing the framerate cap from 60 to something lower like 30 or 24.

 Generally, rendering a single character should not be very hard on the GPU, but model optimization may still make a difference.
 You can use this cube model to test how much of your GPU utilization is related to the model.
 A model exported straight from VRoid with the hair meshes combined will probably still have a separate material for each strand of hair.
 Combined with the multiple passes of the MToon shader, this can easily lead to a few hundred draw calls, which are somewhat expensive.
 Merging materials and atlassing textures in Blender, then converting the model back to VRM in Unity can easily reduce the number of draw calls from a few hundred to around ten.

-Some people with Nvidia GPUs who reported strange spikes in GPU load found that the issue went away after setting Prefer max performance in the Nvidia power management settings and setting Texture Filtering - Quality to High performance in the Nvidia settings.
+Some people with Nvidia GPUs who reported strange spikes in GPU load found that the issue went away after setting Prefer max performance

 A surprising number of people have asked if it’s possible to support the development of VSeeFace, so I figured I’d add this section.